jzills/HmacManager/kubernetes/chart/README.md

             claimType: userId
 ```

+Policy changes — including updating `policies[].privateKeySecret` to point at a rotated key — take effect on running pods without a restart: `helm upgrade` updates the ConfigMap and the projected Secret volume, and each pod picks up the change the next time kubelet syncs its mounted volumes (typically within about a minute).
+Key rotation is an instant cutover: once a pod reloads, requests signed with the old key are rejected, so coordinate rotation with whoever holds the key.

 ### Redis (replay protection)

 Redis is deployed as part of this release when `redis.enabled=true` (the default).
 All policies automatically use the distributed nonce cache.
 No connection strings, no external Redis cluster required.